ManifoldFR/phd-defence/slides.md

 * [Automatic differentiation]{.text-orange .font-bold} and machine/deep learning applications e.g. **policy learning**
   * **One contribution in this direction** (with Q. Le Lidec)
-  * AL might have the right properties for differentiable optimisation
-  * Already done for (infeasible) QPs, see Bambade et al.[^qplayer] - maybe nonconvex OCPs?
-  * Parallel LQ solver already introduced the right tools
+  * Use ProxDDP as a *differentiable motion generation layer*?
+  * See work on differentiating (infeasible) QPs by Bambade[^qplayer]

 * [Look at nonsmooth constraints:]{.text-orange .font-bold}
   * Time optimisation
-  * Complementarity and vanishing constraints: contact & frictional contact
+  * Complementarity constraints: contact & frictional contact
   * Look at randomised smoothing?

 </v-clicks>